-The Educational Great Gatsby Curve.
-(A) PISA gap scores; (B) Years of schooling.
-Notes: Scatter plot of the 2012 World Bank Gini (or nearest available year) against the gap in average 2015 PISA scores in reading and mathematics between the top and bottom quarters of socioeconomic background in Panel (A) and of the intergenerational correlation in parents' highest and child's years of schooling in Panel (B).
+Figure 2: The Educational Great Gatsby Curve.

+Notes: Scatter plot of the 2012 World Bank Gini (or nearest available year) against the gap in average 2015 PISA scores in reading and mathematics between the top and bottom quarters of socio-economic background (Source: OECD 2016) in Panel (a) and of the intergenerational correlation in parents' highest and child's years of schooling (Source: Global Database on Intergenerational Mobility, The World Bank 2018) in Panel (b).